 A friend of mine was expected to go with his spouse to her parents home every Sunday.
 They served a huge lunch after church.
 Everyone would eat until they were stuffed and then sit around complaining about how they always ate too much.

 To change things up, one weekend my friend brought a game of horseshoes.
 He told everyone the day before, that he would be challenging them to a match after lunch.

 A funny thing happened.
-Nobody ate as much as they used to, because they were excited about getting outside for the horseshoe game.
+Nobody ate as much as they used to because they were excited about getting outside for the horseshoe game.
 Instead of sitting around the television, nodding off, they were standing and cheering, throwing the horseshoes and walking from goal to goal.
 Three hours later, when it was time to go, they had moved and laughed more than anyone could remember.

 Every weekend after that was filled with a friendly challenge.
-They added a game called bocce ball, took trips to a bowling alley and frequented a mini golf course.
+They added a game called bocce ball, took trips to a bowling alley and frequented a mini-golf course.
 Sundays are still family time, but my friend changed the focus from food to activity.

 Lots of people use a medical condition as an excuse.
 Now I'm not minimizing the suffering that you may be experiencing, but be careful of what you embrace.
 Stop focusing on what the disease is doing to you, and start focusing on what you can change.

 Building muscle can help your body fight off the wasting caused by many long-term illnesses.
 Aerobic activity lessens mental decline.
-Even very limited physical activity can improve your mood, and happier people tend to liver longer than sad people.
+Even very limited physical activity can improve your mood, and happier people tend to live longer than sad people.